 How often are we billed?

 Taxes are billed twice a year.
-The first billing, called the Interim Bill, is sent out in February with a due date in March.
+The first billing, called the Interim Bill, is typically sent out around the end of February with a due date in March.
 The interim bill represents 50% of your previous year’s taxes.

-The Final Billing is mailed out in late spring or summer of each year.
+The Final Billing is mailed out in the summer of each year.
 NEW: In 2021, the final bill consists of one installment due in August.
 The final bill reflects any change in the tax rate.

 Where/how can I make my payments?